mariloutb/Bulk-Operations/docs2/pages/documentations/bulk-merge.md

 ### Merge and include/exclude properties
 You want to merge your entities but only for specific properties.

-- `ColumnInputExpression`: This option let you choose which properties to map.
+- `ColumnInputExpression`: This option lets you choose which properties to map.
-- `ColumnIgnoreExpression`: This option let you ignore properties that are auto-mapped.
+- `ColumnIgnoreExpression`: This option lets you ignore properties that are auto-mapped.
-- `IgnoreOnMergeInsertExpression`: This option let you ignore properties only for the `INSERT` part.
+- `IgnoreOnMergeInsertExpression`: This option lets you ignore properties only for the `INSERT` part.
-- `IgnoreOnMergeUpdateExpression`: This option let you ignore properties only for the `UPDATE` part.
+- `IgnoreOnMergeUpdateExpression`: This option lets you ignore properties only for the `UPDATE` part.

 ```csharp
 bulk.ColumnInputExpression = c => new { c.CustomerID, c.Name};